 - Pumpkin — canned

-It’s hard to find quality ingredient canned or boxed soups, but we LOVE Kettle & Fire’s and stand by their product.
-These boxed soups are perfect for quickly heating up over a campfire or Jet Boil in a stainless steel pot.
+It’s hard to find quality ingredient canned or boxed soups, but we LOVE Kettle & Fire’s and stand by their product (which you can find here).
+These boxed soups are perfect for quickly heating up over a campfire, or to Jet Boil in a stainless steel pot like this one from Amazon.

 Nut and seed butter